ktravaglini/BIOC281/Classes/2/Tutorial 2 Instructions.md

 ## every time you type "tmux" and run it on wheat<xx> (or rice<xx>), it starts a new session
 tmux attach -t -d <sessionID>
 ```

+To kill a persistant "tmux" session (you only need one for now), from a running (or attached) "tmux" session press "ctrl+b" followed by x.
+When asked "Are you sure you want to terminate" press "y" followed by return key.

 ### After attaching to "tmux" session (session=0), activate the single cell environment
 ```bash
 conda activate singlecell